 Sitting at one of the highest latitudes in the world, the wineries around Leavenworth thrive on Eastern Washington’s uniquely dry climate, using nearby rivers for more controlled irrigation.

 Walk around downtown Leavenworth, and you will stumble upon more than a dozen tasting rooms catering to almost every palate.
 Like dry wines?
 Head to Villa Monaco.
 How about port?
 Try the chocolate port at Hard Row to Hoe Vineyards.
 And you’ll find 12 kinds of hard cider at Bushel & Bee Taproom.
-This interactive map will help guide you around downtown Leavenworth, or you could join the Leavenworth Wine Walk.
+This map will help guide you around downtown Leavenworth, or you could join the Leavenworth Wine Walk.
 Held in the spring and fall, the event features more than 20 wineries along with local cheese and other goodies.

 You can spread out a bit at one of the wineries located just outside of Leavenworth.
 Only 5 minutes from town, Silvara Cellars offers a casual atmosphere where you can taste wine while soaking in the vast mountain views.
 The winery produces small-batch, award-winning wines like chardonnay, huckleberry, malbec, and sangiovese.

 About 10 minutes from town is a log cabin housing the Icicle Ridge Winery.
 It’s a relative newcomer to the Washington wine scene, but it prides itself on its homey vibe and creative wines.
 Here you’ll find creations like Chocolate Cherry Passion and a raspberry riesling mix called Razzamatazz.